-Profiling and Top-down Analysis
+Profiling and Top-down Drill-down Analysis

-Hotspot analysis drills-down data systematically and
+Hotspot analysis drills-downs data systematically and

 detects important relationships, co-factors, interactions, dependencies